asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 Source: Extended from [Eurostat LAU page](https://ec.europa.eu/eurostat/web/nuts/national-structures).
 Number of regions are given in brackets.
 The region at which the data is available is highlighted in bold.
 For some countries, NUTS 0 and NUTS 1 are the same.
 Countries marked with a * are not in the EU and do not have to provide data at consistent NUTS3/LAU levels. *Italicized* countries are still being processed.

-# :calendar: Sources of country level datasets
+# :file_folder: Sources of country level datasets

 | Country | Code  | Official institute providing data | Data source | Date range  |